Mr Z. Hajat: Head of PE, Health, Well-being and Fitness

 Aims and Vision of the PE Faculty

 At Lancaster the ethos of the Faculty is “Sport for All and Sport for Life”.
 It is hoped that through both curricular and extra-curricular sport that all pupils will engage in sports that they enjoy.
 For this reason enjoyment of the activities is a key aim in what we consider to be a broad and balanced curriculum.
 We are a faculty that is passionate about encouraging all our students to reach their potential and offer a wide and varied curriculum to allow for this.
 We encourage our students to achieve not only academically but also to develop them as leaders, creative thinkers and develop a lifelong passion for physical activity.
 Students are given the opportunity to act as leaders which enables them to develop their communication skills, confidence and independence.
 Our READY values (Respect, Employability, Accountability, Diversity and Young Ambassadors) are integral part of all our teaching and learning in PE as we strive to prepare them for the future.

 - Sports Hall - 3 Badminton Courts: used for badminton, basketball, handball, sports hall athletics and many fixtures.

 - Gymnasium - 1 volleyball court size used for gymnastics, fitness, basketball, dodgeball, handball, table tennis and volleyball.

-- Outside facilities - 6 tennis courts, a multi use games area, hard court football goals, 5 outdoor table tennis tables, and 4 basketball hoops/backboards.
+- Outside facilities - 6 tennis courts, a multi use games area, hard court football goals and outdoor basketball courts.

 - Field – 2 rugby, 2 football pitches.
 Softball, rounders, cricket pitches.
 400m athletics track and long jump pit.

 Topics Studied in Years 7 and 8 – KS3

 At Lancaster we believe that it is important to deliver a curriculum that is broad and balanced which offers opportunities for new skill development.
 It builds on KS2 learning and competition, covering invasion games, striking & fielding, net & wall games and athletics.

 - Invasion games: Football, Rugby, Basketball, Hockey, Tchoukball